Dong SEO, et al.

 graphene film.

-Biosensor device
+Biosensor

-The present invention provides access to large-area, uniform, and
+The present invention provides access to large-area, uniform,

-biosensirsg devices.
-Electrochemical sensing methods for minute
+electrochemical biosensirsg devices.
+Electrochemical sensing

-decentralized genetic testing and a plethora of other preventative
+attractive opportunities for decentralized genetic testing and a

-health technologies, which require portable, cost-effective, and
+require portable, cost-effective, and low-power readout devices,

-low-power readout devices, Neurodegenerative diseases such as
+Neurodegenerative diseases such as Alzheimer's disease are

-Alzheimer's disease are candidates for such testing.
-These
+candidates for such testing.
+These diseases are becoming more

-diseases are becoming more prevalent with the ageing population.
+prevalent with the ageing population.
+At present, over 40

-At present, over 40 million individuals worldwide are affected by
+million individuals worldwide are affected by Alzheimer's

-Alzheimer's disease and this may treble by 2050.
-Importantly,
+disease and this may treble by 2050.
+Importantly, Alzheimer's

-therapies provided it is diagnosed as early as possible.
+provided it is diagnosed as early as possible.
 Recently,

 post-transcriptional epigenetic regulations of gene expressions